toxicated53/Stock_prediction_Model/README.md

 ## Future Improvements

-Add technical indicators (RSI, EMA, MACD, VWAP)
-Implement a backtesting framework
-Support multiple stocks
-Enhance feature engineering
-Deploy as an API or dashboard
+Deploy as a dashboard
-Introduce model monitoring and versioning
+Introduce Model Monitoring
+Graphical Representation of the Current and Next stock close price Add multiple stocks

 ---

-## Contributing

-Contributions are welcome.
-Fork the repository, create a feature branch, and submit a pull request.

----

 ## Support

-If you find this project useful, consider giving it a ⭐ on GitHub.
+If you find this project useful, please give it a ⭐ on GitHub.